Google Lens: Lens

+Circle to Search

+On January 17, 2024, Samsung Electronics and Google announced Circle to Search, a new feature that allows users to search the web by circling images that features Lens integration.
+The feature was originally just on the Samsung Galaxy S24 and the Pixel 8, but expanded to other phones from those manufacturers, including Pixel 9 and Samsung Galaxy S25, and foldable models such as the Galaxy Z Fold 6 and Galaxy Z Flip 6.

 Availability

-Google officially launched Google Lens on October 4, 2017, with app previews pre-installed into the Google Pixel 2., not yet widely available for other devices.
-In November 2017, the feature began rolling out into the Google Assistant for Pixel and Pixel 2 phones A preview of Lens has also been implemented into the Google Photos app for Pixel phones.
+Google officially launched Google Lens on October 4, 2017, with app previews pre-installed into the Google Pixel 2, not yet widely available for other devices.
+In November 2017, the feature began rolling out into the Google Assistant for Pixel and Pixel 2 phones.
+A preview of Lens has also been implemented into the Google Photos app for Pixel phones.
 On March 5, 2018, Google officially released Google Lens to Google Photos on non-Pixel phones.
 Support for Lens in the iOS version of Google Photos was made on March 15, 2018.
 Beginning in May 2018, Google Lens was made available within Google Assistant on OnePlus devices as well as being integrated into camera apps of various Android phones.
 A standalone Google Lens app was made available on Google Play in June 2018.
 Device support is limited, although it is not clear which devices are not supported or why.
 It requires Android Marshmallow (6.0) or newer.
 On December 10, 2018, Google rolled out the Lens visual search feature to the Google app for iOS.
 In 2022, Google Lens gradually replaced the reverse image search functionality of Google Images, first by replacing it in Google Chrome and later by making it officially available as a web application.
+A July 2023 update to Google's chatbot Bard integrated Google Lens, allowing users to contextualize their prompts by uploading images and adding image retrieval functionality.